min2ha/ukwa-site/content/target/62092/index.en.md

   "subject": null
 }

-# University of Oxford: What percentage of people who play video games are 'addicted'?

 University of Oxford study that purports to present the first findings from a large-scale project to produce robust evidence on the potential new problem of "internet gaming disorder".